hnanna2/word-hunt/README.md

 # Word Hunt
   This is a website inspired from the scrambled letter game on "8 out of 10 cats does Countdown".

 website: https://word-hunt-site.onrender.com/index.html

 * If it isn't loading a game, give the website a minute.
-The API is starting up.
+The API is reactivating.

 ## Components
 - Self-made API to handle scrambling and unscrambling
-- html, css, and js made frontend
+- Self-made html, css, and js made frontend

 ## External Sources
 - both API and site hosted on Render